2.8 Provisions and contingent liabilities Provisions

 (iii) Terms of repayment are as under:-

-The balance outstanding as on March 31, 2024 Rs.
-328.12 lakh is payable in 25 monthly instalments of Rs.
+The balance outstanding as on March 31, 2025 Rs.
+170.56 lakh is payable in 13 monthly instalments of Rs.
 13.12 lakh (plus interest) each, last installment falling due on April 08, 2026.

 (c) There are no defaults of repayments of principal and interest during the year.

-(B) GECL-2.0 (Extension)- Canara Bank
+B) GECL-2.0 (Extension)- Canara Bank

 (b) The said loan is secured by way of the assets created out of the credit facility so extended.
-The additional WCTL facility granted under GECL 2.0(Extension)/GECL 3.0 (Extension) shall rank second charge with the existing credit facilities.
+The additional WCTL facility granted under GECL 1.0 (extension)/GECL 2.0(Extension)/GECL 3.0 (Extension) shall rank second charge with the existing credit facilities.

 (c) Terms of repayment are as under:-

-The Balance outstanding as on March 31,2024 Rs.
-288.75 Lakhs is payable in 44 monthly instalments of Rs.
+The balance outstanding as on March 31,2025 Rs.
+209.92 Lakhs is payable in 32 monthly instalments of Rs.
 6.56 lakh plus interest and last installment falling due on 12.11.2027.

 (d) There are no defaults of repayments of principal and interest during the year.